Multilingual Vision-Language Models, A Survey

-\paragraph{LLaVA} LLaVA \citep{liu2023visualinst} was one of the first models that added vision capabilities into an instruction-tuned LLM.
-It combines Vicuna \citep{vicuna2023}, a decoder-only model derived from the first LLaMA version \citep{touvron2023llamaopenefficientfoundation} and CLIP-ViT visual encoder.
+\paragraph{LLaVA.} \badgeDecoder{}~\badgeParams{7B-13B}~\badgeDate{04/2023}\quad LLaVA \citep{liu2023visualinst} was one of the first models to add vision capabilities to an instruction-tuned LLM.
+It combines Vicuna \citep{vicuna2023}, a decoder-only model derived from the first version of LLaMA \citep{touvron2023llamaopenefficientfoundation}, and the CLIP-ViT visual encoder.
 The architecture processes visual patches and text tokens within a unified stream.
-While instruction tuning data is primarily in English, the underlying LLaMA weights incorporate multilingual knowledge from training on the ShareGPT4V dataset \citep{chen2023sharegpt4vimprovinglargemultimodal}, which includes Chinese and Japanese content.
-The subsequent LLaVA 1.5 release \citep{liu2024improvedbaselinesvisualinstruction} refined the visual encoder and expanded both pre-training and evaluation datasets, but without covering more languages.
+While the instruction tuning data is primarily in English, the underlying LLaMA weights incorporate multilingual knowledge from training on the ShareGPT4V dataset \citep{chen2023sharegpt4vimprovinglargemultimodal}, which includes content in Chinese and Japanese.
+The subsequent LLaVA 1.5 release \citep{liu2024improvedbaselinesvisualinstruction} refined the visual encoder and expanded both the pre-training and evaluation datasets but did not cover more languages.

-\paragraph{mBLIP} mBLIP \citep{geigle-etal-2024-mblip} re-aligns an image encoder previously tuned to an English LLM (BLIP-2) to new multilingual LLMs (mT0 and BLOOMZ), using only a few million multilingual training examples derived from machine-translating English data into 95 languages.
-The architecture consists of three components: a Vision Transformer, a Query-Transformer (Q-Former), and a multilingual language model.
-During training, only the Q-Former, projections, and query tokens are updated while using LoRA \citep{he_li_zhang_yang_wang_2023} for parameter-efficient adaptation of the decoder.
-Evaluation on IGLUE (classification) and XM3600 (retrieval) benchmarks shows competitive performance with state-of-the-art models while significantly outperforming English-only Vision-LLMs like LLaVA 1.5.
-However, models released later outperform mBLIP in text generation tasks.
+\paragraph{mBLIP.} \badgeDecoder{}~\badgeParams{3B-13B}~\badgeDate{07/2024}\quad \citet{geigle-etal-2024-mblip} re-aligned BLIP-2's \citep{li2023blip2} image encoder to multilingual LLMs (mT0 and BLOOMZ - \citet{muennighoff-etal-2023-crosslingual}) using machine-translated training data across 95 languages.
+The architecture combines a Vision Transformer, Q-Former, and a multilingual language model.
+Training updates only the Q-Former, projections, and query tokens, with LoRA \citep{he_li_zhang_yang_wang_2023} for parameter-efficient decoder adaptation.
+The model shows competitive performance on IGLUE and XM3600 benchmarks, significantly outperforming English-only Vision-LLMs such as LLaVA 1.5, though later models surpass mBLIP on text-generation tasks.